 Through the hash list, an object may span a tree:

 Each node in that tree is an object, spanning its own subtree.
 The hash of a tree is simply the hash of its root object.
-Two trees with the same hash are most likely equal.
+Two trees with the same hash are almost certainly equal.

-An object can obviously be referenced from more than one object.
-This is particularly useful for versioned data, as common subtrees can be shared:
+An object can obviously be referenced from more than one object, and trees may share subtrees.
+This is particularly useful for versioned data:

 To understand that, assume an object A that references an object B. Hence, A contains the SHA-256 sum of B. To create a back-reference from B to A, we would need to construct a new object B' containing the hash of A, and yielding the same hash as B, which is computationally infeasible.